umeshsati54/Image-Classification-TF-Mobile/README.md

 # Overview

-This repo contains code for the "TensorFlow for poets 2" series of codelabs.

 There are multiple versions of this codelab depending on which version of the tensorflow libraries you plan on using: